The Cost of Canceling a Timeshare

 Reasons People Want to Cancel Timeshares

 There are many justifiable reasons behind the decision to cancel a timeshare.
 From the personal to the practical, you’re not alone if you’re considering getting rid of your timeshare.
-Some of following causes are the reasons that timeshare owners first began to realize the timeshare wasn’t exactly what was promised:
+Some of the following causes are the reasons that timeshare owners first began to realize the timeshare wasn’t exactly what was promised:

 1. Family Arrangements Change